-- signs of a hypersensitivity reaction include swelling of the face and mouth (angioedema), breathing problems, runny nose, skin rash or any other allergic type reaction
+- if you are allergic to Diclofenac Sodium, aspirin, ibuprofen or any other NSAIDs or any of the other ingredients of this medicine (listed in section 6).
+Signs of a hypersensitivity reaction include swelling of the face and mouth (angioedema), breathing problems, chest pain, runny nose, skin rash or any other allergic type reaction

-- you have had stomach or bowel problems after you have taken other NSAIDs
+- if you have had stomach or bowel problems after you have taken other NSAIDs

-- you have severe heart, kidney or liver failure
+- if you have severe heart, kidney or liver failure

-- you have or have had problems with your blood circulation (peripheral arterial disease)
+- if you have or have had problems with your blood circulation (peripheral arterial disease)

-- you are more than six months pregnant
+- if you are more than six months pregnant

-- you suffer from ineffectual straining to empty the bowels, diarrhoea or rectal bleeding.
+- if you suffer from ineffectual straining to empty the bowels, diarrhoea or rectal bleeding.